ldav-unipg/d3-course-material/L1/1_svg/README.md

 ## L1.5 Paths

-- To draw a path we need to specify a lot of values inside the `d` attribute (for an explanation, refer to the slide).
+- To draw a path we need to specify a lot of values inside the `d` attribute (for an explanation, refer to the slides).
 - Write the following code inside the svg to draw a path.

 ```html